By Dr. James M. Dahle, WCI Founder

 Market Swing Protection

 Using a down payment protects you from swings in housing prices.
-It costs approximately 10% of the value of a house to sell a house (6% commission, 1-2% to fix it up and 2-3% due to the house sitting empty for a couple of months.)
+It costs approximately 10% of the value of a house to sell a house (6% commission, 1%-2% to fix it up, and 2%-3% due to the house sitting empty for a couple of months).
 If you put 20% down, the value of the house can drop 10% or so before you're underwater.
-Many people are stuck living in or renting out their homes because they literally cannot afford to sell it.
+Many people are stuck living in or renting out their homes because they literally cannot afford to sell them.
 You don't want to be in that situation.

 Better Rates and More Options

 The more money you put down, the more loan options and better interest rates you are offered.
-There are, of course, many lenders who do “Doctors Loans,” requiring little to no down payment, but just because someone is willing to lend you money without a down payment and without verifiable income (aside from a contract) doesn't mean that loan is actually a good deal for you.
+There are, of course, many lenders who offer doctors loans, requiring little to no down payment, but just because someone is willing to lend you money without a down payment and without verifiable income (aside from a contract), doesn't mean that loan is actually a good deal for you.

 Avoid Private Mortgage Insurance